realthx1/realthx1/README.md

 # Hello, I'm Ashley!

-Coding is my passion.
-I'm into game development and game security, mostly interested in anti-cheats, Roblox and Unity.
+Coding is my passion. **Game development and game security** are the areas of focus, with an interest primarily held in anti-cheats, Roblox, and Unity.

-I've been a Roblox developer and Roblox game security for 6 years.
-I'm new to Unity.
+For six years, I have worked as both a Roblox developer and a Roblox game security specialist.
+Currently, I am learning how to use Unity for game development.

-I always write code with security and performance in mind.
-I always try to research what I'm using to squeeze out every drop of performance and patch every vulnerability.
+I always write code with **security and performance** in mind.
+I try to learn everything I can about the tools I use to maximize performance and patch all vulnerabilities.

-I'm interested in ECS and almost always use it in my projects.
+I'm interested in **ECS** and I almost always use it in my projects.

-Check out my projects if you want to hire me!
-I only accept commissions.
+**If you're interested in hiring me, please check out my repositories.
+I only take commissions.**

 ---